 Hello.
 Ahem.
 Pause ogling that photo over there for just a moment and look over here at these words, please.

-The image you see to the left is a real Miami mannequin, which boasts (as you may have noticed) somewhat un-real proportions.
+The image you see below a real Miami mannequin, which boasts (as you may have noticed) somewhat un-real proportions.

 What you observe over there is merely one of about forty-thousand Bust-a-licious Mannequins in Miami.
 These top-heavy plastic ladies are in EVERY South Beach window these days!